Pharmacy Residency Program

 Current Residents

-Bill came to Coatesville from Wilmington, Delaware.
-He completed both his bachelor's degree in Pharmaceutical and Healthcare Studies as well his Doctor of Pharmacy from Saint Joseph's University's Philadelphia College of Pharmacy.
-In his free time, Bill enjoys running, camping, hiking, and watching Philadelphia sports.
-His clinical interests include chronic disease state management and transitions of care.
-During his residency, he is most excited to gain experience in areas including leadership, primary care, geriatrics, and mental health.
+Dylan came to Coatesville from Lancaster, PA.
+He completed both his bachelor's degree in Pharmaceutical and Healthcare Studies as well as his Doctor of Pharmacy from Saint Joseph's University's Philadelphia College of Pharmacy.
+In his free time, Dylan enjoys running, hiking, traveling, cooking, and watching the Dallas Cowboys.
+His clinical interests include ambulatory care and chronic disease state management.
+During his residency, he is most excited to gain experience in areas including mental health, leadership, home based primary care, and pain management.

 Past Residents